Probing isovector scalar mesons in the charmless three-body $B$ decays: Acknowledgments

 \section{Acknowledgments}

-We would like to thank Wen-fei Wang for proposing this project to us and helpful discussion.
+We would like to thank Wen-fei Wang for proposing this project to us, and to Hai-yang Cheng for the fruitful discussion.
 This work is supported by the National Science Foundation of China (NSFC) under the Nos.
 11805060, 11975112,11947011 and the Joint Large Scale Scientific Facility Funds of the NSFC and CAS under Contract No. U1932110. {\bf SC} is also supported by the Natural Science Foundation of Hunan Province, China (Grant No. 2020JJ4160), {\bf AJM} is also supported by the Natural Science Foundation of Jiangsu Province, China (Grant No. BK20191010) and the Scientific Research Foundation of Nanjing Institute of Technology (Grant No. YKJ201854).